 Füssen is a town in Germany located on the banks of the river Lech in the region of Bavaria.
-This small German town is mainly known for its proximity to Neuschwanstein Castle being also a popular destination for hiking or skiing in the nearby mountains.
+This small German town is mainly known for its proximity to Neuschwanstein Castle, a popular destination for hiking or skiing in the nearby mountains.
 It has a picturesque old town with typical German architecture which is also worth seeing.

 Füssen is home to several popular tourist attractions, including:

 Old Town of Füssen:

-The historic city center is home to some well-preserved medieval buildings, including the Basilica of St Mang or the Lech Gate.
+The historic city center has some well-preserved medieval buildings, including the Basilica of St Mang or the Lech Gate.
 Also, take a stroll through the picturesque streets to enjoy the local shops and restaurants.

 Hiking and Skiing in Fussen: